President and Chief Executive Officer

 Under Mr. Hanson, Simon & Schuster Canada has expanded its operations to include the publishing of Canadian-originated titles.
-Bestselling and critically acclaimed authors and titles published under the Simon & Schuster Canada banner include A GREAT GAME by Stephen Harper, Canada’s Prime Minister; Kathy Reichs popular “Temperance Brennan” series; Amanda Lindhout’s A HOUSE IN THE SKY, Sarah Richardson’s SARAH STYLE, Robert Bateman’s LIFE SKETCHES , Clara Hughes’ OPEN HEART, OPEN MIND.
+Bestselling and critically acclaimed authors and titles published under the Simon & Schuster Canada banner include A GREAT GAME by Stephen Harper, Canada’s former Prime Minister; Kathy Reichs popular “Temperance Brennan” series; Jesse Thistle’s FROM THE ASHES; Mark Messier’s NO ONE WINS ALONE; Peter Mansbridge’s OFF THE RECORD.

 Mr. Hanson has been with Simon & Schuster Canada since 2005, when he was named President.
-He had previously been at HarperCollins Publishers of Canada, where he had held the position of Vice President, Sales and Marketing since 2002.
+He had previously been at HarperCollins Publishers of Canada, where he had held the position of Vice President, Sales and Marketing.
 Prior to that, he had been Chief Operating Officer of Madison Press Books.
-Mr. Hanson has also served in executive sales and marketing positions at Penguin Books Canada Limited, Quantum Book Group, Macmillan Canada, and Key Porter Books
+Mr. Hanson has also served in executive sales and marketing positions at Penguin Books Canada Limited.
+He started his career at Hurtig Publishers.

-Mr. Hanson is a 1985 graduate of the University of Alberta and he holds a Masters of Business Administration from the University of Toronto.
-He was past Chair of the Cultural Human Resources Council and was past Chair of the Canadian Publishers Council.
-He is an adjunct professor at Simon Fraser University and is on the Dean’s Advisory Council at the Humber School of Creative and Perfoming Arts.
-He lives in Toronto with his family.
+Mr. Hanson is a 1985 graduate of the University of Alberta and he holds a Masters of Business Administration from the University of Toronto and an International Business Diploma from the NEOMA Business School (Rouen, France).
+He is an active member on many boards including the Cultural Human Resources Council and Canadian Publishers Council and is an adjunct professor at Simon Fraser University where he has taught for over 25 years.
+He is a founding member of the Library and Archives Canada Foundation.

 President and Publisher